Danilkazoo/Python-YouTube-downloader/exe/readme.txt

-This program uses ffmpeg, if you have it installed - it will work.
+This program uses ffmpeg for converting download files to other types.
+It will work without it, but your download options will be limited.

-If you don't have ffmpeg on your computer - you should download it from official site. https://ffmpeg.org/
+If you don't have ffmpeg on your computer - you can download it from official site. https://ffmpeg.org/